lmammino/next-sample-file-upload-app/README.md

 ## Security

-- This application does NOT provide any authentication/authorization mechanism
+- This application does NOT provide any authentication/authorization mechanism.
 - This application does NOT provide any other mechanism (e.g. CSRF) to prevent malicious bodies to retrieve the list of files directly (`curl http://localhost:3000/api/fs/ls | jq .` will show all the available files).
-Of course, this doesn't make the app ready to be shipped to a remote server
+Of course, this doesn't make the app ready to be shipped to a remote server.
-- The application validates file uploads (max file size / file type) on both frontend and backend
+- The application validates file uploads (max file size / file type) on both frontend and backend.
 - On the backend, the upload is carried over only if files are valid.
 Data is initially stored in a temp folder and only moved to the final destination if all the validation rules pass.
 Mime type validation is done as soon as the file is started to be uploaded, while file size is checked in a streaming fashion: as soon as the stream goes over the maximum expected size, the stream is interrupted.
-- The frontend application does not set HTML dynamically (Normal react data binding should take care of most sanitization needs)
+- The frontend application does not set HTML dynamically (Normal react data binding should take care of most sanitization needs).
 - During the upload, the original file name is used to compute the actual destination name in the final data folder.
 The storage is kept flat.
-In order to avoid attempts to escape the final destination folder, every `/` or `\` in the original file name are replaced to `_`
+In order to avoid attempts to escape the final destination folder, every `/` or `\` in the original file name are replaced to `_`.
 - If a file already exists with a given name, the final file is given a random suffix to avoid overriding the original file.